Abhishek-Singh2609/Demo-Repo/README.md

 # Demo-Repo
-This is demo repository to learn the functionung
+This is demo repository to learn the functionung.